TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/release-notes/cloud.md

   <li>
     <details>
       <summary>
-        Improve stability for non-trial customers
+        Improve stability for paid customers
       </summary>
-We have enhanced separation between trial and non-trial deployments to improve resilience and stability.
+We have enhanced separation between free-trial and paid deployments to improve resilience and stability.
     </details>
   </li>